 In September 2022, working together with the architectural firm SmithGroup, the 2022-2030 Facilities Master Plan was completed.
 Extensive analyses, site visits, meetings with administrators, staff, and faculty, and open forums with the community were done to create this multi-year roadmap focused on identifying strategies to further YC's mission of transforming lives and communities through higher education.
 This plan is designed to serve as a living document that is adaptable to changes, allowing flexibility in its application as specific planning initiatives and goals evolve over time.
-The improvements will primarily be funded with state monies and the District's Future Capital Projects Accumulation monies.
+The improvements will primarily be funded with revenue bonds and the District's Future Capital Projects Accumulation monies.

-Capital projects completed during the fiscal year included the expansion of the dining area and addition of office space at CTEC, the Glassford Hill access road at the Prescott Valley center, the addition of housing sites for four permanent RVs and six RV parking spaces/hookups on the Verde campus, and the addition of electric charging stations on both the Prescott and Verde campuses.
-In addition, the renovation of the library (Bldg M) into the Center of Learning and Innovation began on the Verde campus.
+Capital projects completed during the fiscal year included the renovation of the library (Building M) into the Center of Learning and Innovation on the Verde campus, and a refresh of the dining area in Building 3 with new finishes, lighting and furniture on the Prescott campus.
+In addition, the renovation of the library (Building 19) into the Center of Learning and Innovation began on the Prescott campus.

-During the fiscal year, the District worked on several large preventative maintenance projects including the replacement of the HVAC systems and skylights at CTEC, replacing the electrical controls and doing other upgrades to the greenhouses at the Chino Valley center, LED lighting upgrades at most District sites and the repavement of the resident halls parking lot and roadway behind buildings 3 and 4 on the Prescott campus.
+During the fiscal year, the District worked on several large preventative maintenance projects including remodeling the restrooms at CTEC, remodeling of the restroom at the vineyard on the Verde campus, infrastructure upgrades to the greenhouses and AG Center at the Chino Valley center, roof and HVAC replacements on several buildings on the Prescott campus, LED lighting upgrades at most District sites and the resurfacing of the tennis courts and replastering of the pool on the Prescott campus.

-FY 2022-23 Capital Projects
+FY 2023-24 Capital Projects